 And loads more.

-One of the simplest ways to start down this path is by analyzing your own social account’s followers, and your competition’s.
-For example, I ran an analysis of one of my favorite boutique retailers in Portland, OR: Wildfang.
+One of the simplest ways to start down this path is by analyzing your own website (so long as you’ve got ~25K+ monthly visitors, SparkToro is likely to have data on your audience).
+For example, I ran an analysis of the audience that visits the website CancerResearch.org.

-SparkToro knows about ~8,500 profiles that follow this account (across 1+ social platform), and they share a healthy number of characteristics: an interest in women’s soccer, support for GLBTQ+ and BLM issues, an unsurprising geographic overlap with Portland… But it’s when we see where they engage that the actionable, tactical steps become clear.
+SparkToro knows about 88,000 profiles that frequent this website, and they share a healthy number of characteristics: they also visit BMJ.com, search for keywords related to “immunotherapy,” and work in the health and healthcare spaces.
+But it’s when we see where they engage that the actionable, tactical steps become clear.

-What/who should Wildfang’s social accounts be talking about?
+What/who should the Cancer Research social accounts be talking about?
 Following?
 Amplifying?
 Building relationships with?
 Doing cross-promotion to?
 The answers become clear very quickly.
-Compare and contrast this against new audiences the brand might want to reach, or competitors they seeking to learn from, and the data truly shines.
+Compare and contrast this against new audiences the brand might want to reach, or competitors they seek to learn from, and the data truly shines.

 Competitive Analysis Data Uses